Alternative Water Program

 How and where non-potable water sources can be used depends on several factors.
 These factors include:

-- Potential for human contact: non-drinking water sources may contain viruses, bacteria and chemicals that can be harmful to humans and animals.
+- Potential for human contact: non-drinking water sources may contain viruses, bacteria and chemicals that can be harmful to humans, animals and the environment.

 - Scope: whether the onsite water reuse system being proposed is for residential or commercial use.
 Multi-unit residential (4 or more units) is considered commercial.

-- Scale:whether the proposed onsite water reuse system designed appropriately to ensure alternative water sources do not pond or run-off and cause environmental and public health issues.
+- Scale: whether the proposed onsite water reuse system is designed appropriately to ensure alternative water sources do not pond or run-off and cause environmental or public health issues.

 All onsite water reuse systems may require a permit from your local building department.